pranavramesh123/duckhunter/README.md

 # Duck Hunter
-Duck hunter game written in HTML5/javascript.
-I created this game in order to learn some new features of javascript.
+Duck hunter game written in HTML5 and vanilla JavaScript.
+I wrote this game in order to learn some new features of javascript.

 ![Screenshot](readme.jpg)